High Holy Days 5782 – September 2021

 The High Holy Days are fast approaching.
 Once again, we will enjoy the pleasure and privilege of having Cantor Leon Litvack lead our services.

-If you wish to obtain an online link to the Beth Israel Synagogue services please contact: Ron – firstname.lastname@example.org .
+IMPORTANT: If you wish to obtain an online link to the Beth Israel Synagogue services please contact: Ron – email@example.com .
 NOTE: please include your name and email address if you wish to obtain a Zoom link and participate in the services.
+More details about being a reader below.

 Bookmark this web page and return often to see if any updates.